The Udall Foundation awards scholarships, fellowships, and internships for study

 environment, public lands, and natural resources, and his support of the rights

 and self-governance of American Indians and Alaska Natives.
-The 1998 Environmental Policy and Conflict
+The 1998 Environmental Policy and Conflict Resolution Act

 environmental, public lands, and natural resources conflicts nationwide that involve

-federal agencies or interests.
+problem solving, and conflict resolution.
 In 2009, Congress enacted legislation to honor Stewart

 L. Udall and add his name to the Udall Foundation.